Authentic Lessons for 21st Century Learning

 • 9th - 12th

-During this fourth lesson in the Connecting Social Issues and Health Inequities unit, students will view Oklahoma's life expectancy map, identify environmental threats that contribute to these life expectancies, and discuss what these threats mean with regard to air quality and society.
-Students then...
+During this third lesson in the Connecting Social Issues and Health Gap unit, students will view Oklahoma's life expectancy map, identify environmental threats that contribute to these life expectancies, and discuss what these threats mean with regard to air quality and society.
+Students then compare...
 Read more »

 Lesson 5E Lesson